-- any two children of the same sex, aged under 16
+- any 2 children of the same sex, aged under 16

-- any two children aged under 10 of the same or opposite sex
+- any 2 children aged under 10 of the same or opposite sex

-- a carer (or team of carers) who do not live with you but provide you or your partner with overnight care
+- a carer (or team of carers) who do not live with you but provide overnight care to you or your partner

-If you have one or more extra bedroom your housing benefit may be reduced.
-The maximum housing benefit allowed for rent will be reduced by:
+If you have one or more extra bedroom, your housing benefit may be reduced.

 Dealing with reduced housing benefit

-If your housing benefit is reduced you could:
+If we reduce your housing benefit, you could:

-- consider moving to appropriately-sized accommodation (talk to your landlord)
+- consider moving to more appropriately-sized accommodation (talk to your landlord)

 - ask other members of the household to contribute more

-- take in a lodger or boarder (seek advice about your benefits and permissions first)
+- take in a lodger or boarder (seek advice about your benefits/permissions first)

 - start work or increase your working hours to increase your income (seek advice about your entitlement to benefits first)

-If you can't afford a reduction in housing benefit but need to remain in your current home (for example if disabled adaptations have been carried out), Discretionary Housing Payments may be available.
+If you can't afford a reduction in housing benefit but need to remain in your current home (for example, if disabled adaptations have been carried out), you can request a Discretionary Housing Payment (DHP).